I'm 27, I Make $100,000 & I'm Saving For My Parents' Retirement

 Spotify: $0 (I suffer through the ads)

-Apple Music: $14.99 (my mom and my sister also use this account)
+Apple Music: $14.99 (my mother and my sister also use this account)

 Cell Phone: $0 (I'm still on a family plan)